ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Any identifier of type "dns" in a new-order request MAY have a wildcard domain name as its value.
-A wildcard domain name consists of a single asterisk character followed by a single full stop character ("\*.") followed by a domain name as defined for use in the Subject Alternate Name Extension by RFC 5280
+A wildcard domain name consists of a single asterisk character followed by a single full stop character ("\*.") followed by a domain name as defined for use in the Subject Alternate Name Extension by
 {{!RFC5280}}.
 An authorization returned by the server for a wildcard domain name identifier MUST NOT include the asterisk and full stop ("\*.") prefix in the authorization identifier value.
 The returned authorization MUST include the optional "wildcard" field, with a value of true.

-The elements of the "authorizations" and "identifiers" array are immutable once set.
+The elements of the "authorizations" and "identifiers" arrays are immutable once set.
 The server MUST NOT change the contents of either array after they are created.
 If a client observes a change in the contents of either array, then it SHOULD consider the order invalid.